viidalepp/auli/index.md

 ## upcoming

-In August 2023, I'm teaching [a course on technology and society](https://ut.ee/en/content/imagining-intelligent-technologies) as part of the summer university programme at the University of Tartu, Estonia. [**Applications are open »**](https://ut.ee/en/content/registration-summer-courses-2023)
+In August 2023, I'm teaching [a course on technology and society](https://ut.ee/en/content/imagining-intelligent-technologies) as part of the summer university programme at the University of Tartu, Estonia.